-Harvey, Irma, Jose are few names many people will never forget.
+Harvey, Irma, and Jose are names many people will never forget.
 As these powerful storms put businesses out of commission in parts of our country, many are now taking extra steps to prepare for the next natural disaster.
 Utilizing a standby generator is at the top of the list of standby disaster relief plans.
 However, with the payoff of investing in a proper generator to keep your business’s lights on, comes the safety, and maybe surprising, security risks a proper generator enclosure can eliminate.

 Standby Generator Safety